 |Bonus||+1 for overall excellence, an excellent camera in unassuming clothing|

 The name Konica is used today in a variety of business applications, making products such as printers, photo copiers, and other imaging related technologies.
-The company that in 1965 produced this Auto-Reflex SLR no longer exists and as of 2006, exited the photographic and camera industry.
+The company that in 1965 produced this Konica FS no longer exists, and as of 2006, exited the photographic and camera industry.

 The original Konica had a long and prosperous history as the oldest Japanese camera maker.
 Konica could trace it’s roots all the way back to a man named Sugiura Rokusaburo who in 1873 sold pharmacy supplies in Tokyo, Japan.
 Sugiura launched his own pharmacy company, named Konishi Honten in 1878.
 In 1882, the company began producing it’s own photographic materials and selling them to other Japanese companies.
 Twenty years later, Konishi sold the Cherry Portable Camera, which was the very first Japanese made consumer camera.